Bird Feeder Hub is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you.

 Broad-winged hawks can only be found during breeding season in Kentucky from April to August.
 These hawks are on the smaller side with stocky bodies and large, reddish heads.
 They have similar barring as the red-shouldered hawk, but with brown coloration rather than red.

-You may be able to find one by listening for it’s piercing, single-pitched whistle it makes when hunting.
+You may be able to find one by listening for its piercing, single-pitched whistle it makes when hunting.
 However, if you’re lucky you’ll catch their fall migration, when large flocks, or kettles, of thousands of Broad-wing hawks travel to South America.
 They often cruise along mountain ridges and coastlines.

-3. Northern Goshawk
+3. American Goshawk

 photo by: Iosto Doneddu | CC 2.0